nes-lab/shepherd/docs/user/hardware.md

 ## nRF-Target

-This is shepherds current main target, hosting a nRF52 and MSP430.
+This is shepherds current main target, hosting a nRF52 and MSP430, similar to the [Riotee](https://www.riotee.nessie-circuits.de) platform.
+Unfortunately the Riotee-SDK is not completely compatible for now, as the target is missing the hysteresis-function for the power-good-signal, which requires two pins.

 The components and features are:

 - MCU1: nRF52840